 ATLAS POETICA’S SELECTION CRITERIA

 We are interested in both traditional and innovative verse of high quality and all serious attempts to assimilate Japanese waka, tanka, kyoka and gogyoshi genres into a continuously developing English tradition of tanka literature, as well as supporting the development of tanka around the world.
 We encourage submissions of tanka in translation and non-fiction articles relating to tanka poetry of place and international tanka.

 Our touchstone is tanka and its close relatives, waka, kyoka, and gogyoshi, but we will accept sets and sequences in which tanka is the basic unit of organization, but which may include verses in other forms, including haiku, cherita, couplets, monostiches, quatrains, sedoka, prose, etc. Thus a Wilsonian sequence, a tanka sequence with a haiku envoy, or a sequence in which sonnets alternate with tanka are some possible examples.
-We also accept one line, two line, three line, and other non-standard lineations in tanka.
+We also accept one line, two line, three line, word tanka, tanka sonnets, and other non-standard tanka.

 INTERNATIONAL CHARACTER SETS

 We accept tanka in international alphabets; however, we may require your assistance in handling non-European fonts.
 We are able to handle most accented Latin characters and Capecoast (African) characters, as well as Chinese, Japanese and Hebrew, and probably others as well.
 Send a query with a small piece of sample text in the designated language/character set; we will let you know if we need additional assistance.
 The sample text should appear in the body of the email.
 See note above regarding unsolicited attachments.

 MULTI-AUTHOR WORKS AND AGENTS